poby350h/Global-ShippingRate-Optimization-Engine/README.md

 - Reliability: Since launch, there have been no user-visible incidents attributable to this shipping rate service in production.

-- Performance: Internal logs show end-to-end response times for shipping rate requests consistently under 100 ms, keeping checkout latency impact negligible.
+- Performance: Internal logs show end-to-end response times consistently under 100 ms ( p95 < 120 ms), keeping checkout latency impact negligible.

 - Operational agility: Shipping rules can be updated by the operations team directly in Google Sheets and applied immediately via `/force-reload`,